stackrox/stackrox/image/templates/README.md

 #### Feature Flags

 To access the feature flags you can use `.FeatureFlags.ROX_FLAG_NAME`.
-The feature flags work the same as in the StackRox project itself too.
+The feature flags work the same as in the StackRox project.
 You can find all [meta values here](https://github.com/stackrox/stackrox/blob/master/pkg/helm/charts/meta.go#L11-L11).

 Example: